 By Jim Akenson, OHA Sr. Conservation Director

-- This is a lot of change in short order: Will OSP enforcement be able to handle all the changes on the shirttail of electronic licensing going into effect?
-Recommend a slower and more methodical implementation process to allow for adjustments in administering these regulation changes and to assess problem areas, such as with enforcement and hunter crowding.
+Much change in short order: Will OSP enforcement be able to handle all the changes in the wake of electronic licensing going into effect?
+OHA recommends a slower and more methodical implementation process to allow for adjustments in administering these regulation changes and to assess problem areas, such as with enforcement and hunter crowding.